Food science is the application of science and engineering to the production, processing, distribution, preparation, and evaluation of food.

 - College Bowl.
 Which state has the largest production of ginseng?
 Questions like this serve as the focal point of College Bowl, a food science trivia competition for both undergraduate and graduate students.
 The team competes first in the regional competition, and if successful then moves on to the national competition.
 Yes, Wisconsin is the largest producer of ginseng in the United States.

 - Company info sessions.
 Each club meeting is sponsored by a food company that also gives a brief presentation about itself.
 Additional info sessions are sponsored on an individual basis.
+These info sessions provide an opportunity to learn about the range of companies that hire our graduates and are a great opportunity for networking.

 Another way to gain practical experience is to work in the building or on campus.

 - Research labs.
-Food Science faculty welcome undergraduates to gain experience conducting meaningful research in their labs.
+Food science faculty welcome undergraduates to gain experience conducting meaningful research in their labs.

 - Babcock Dairy Plant.
 Want practical experience in a fully operational dairy plant?
 Consider signing up for part-time work in the Babcock Dairy Plant gaining experience in a wide range of practical jobs, from quality control to production.

 - Center for Dairy Research (CDR).
-Also within Babcock Hall is the internationally renowned Center for Dairy Research.
+Also within Babcock Hall is the internationally-renowned Center for Dairy Research.
 Students can conduct research, work in the analytical labs or participate on the CDR Sensory Panel to gain invaluable practical experience.

 - Food Research Institute (FRI).
 Housed in the Microbial Sciences Building, FRI conducts industry oriented research on a wide range of food safety topics.